yusuf8ahmed/fabric/README.md

 Changes should be live in around 30 seconds.

-To publish the package to NPM run the following commands.
-You will need to be added to our organization to publish the package.
+For npm you need to manually publish.
+Go to your terminal, rebase latest master, and run:

 ```sh
 $ npm login
 $ npm publish
 ```

+You will need to be added to our organization to publish the package.

 ## Credits